Zalaid/Vulnerable-app/README.md

 - **Real-world security** - These same vulnerabilities are found in production applications and exploited by attackers
 - **Bug bounty programs** - Understanding these basics is essential for vulnerability research

-## After Completing This Project

-Explore these next steps:

-- Patch the vulnerabilities using secure coding practices (parameterized queries, output escaping, password hashing, rate limiting)
-- Review the OWASP Security Best Practices documentation
-- Practice on platforms like HackTheBox, TryHackMe, or OWASP WebGoat
-- Participate in bug bounty programs on platforms like HackerOne or Bugcrowd

 ## Troubleshooting

 **"python command not found"**